-Double duty: Immune system regulator found to protect brain from effects of strokeNovember 28th, 2012 in Immunology /
+Double duty: Immune system regulator found to protect brain from effects of strokeNovember 28, 2012 in Medicine & Health / Immunology

 A small molecule known to regulate white blood cells has a surprising second role in protecting brain cells from the deleterious effects of stroke, Johns Hopkins researchers report.
 The molecule, microRNA-223, affects how cells respond to the temporary loss of blood supply brought on by stroke—and thus the cells' likelihood of suffering permanent damage.